Writing MetaMask Tests with Synpress

 }

-Here, we define a special env file and configuration.
+Here we define a custom env file and config.

 Project structure: